anushka-cseatmnc/Women-in-Tech-Dataset-Analysis/README.md

 ---

 ## Project Overview
 This project aims to analyze a public dataset related to women in tech, exploring trends, gender disparities, and challenges faced by women in the tech industry.
-Through data analysis and visualizations, the project highlights areas such as salary gaps, job satisfaction, and job role distribution, and offers actionable recommendations to promote inclusivity in the workplace.
+Through data analysis and visualizations, the project highlights areas such as and offers actionable recommendations to promote inclusivity in the workplace.

 ---